alandefreitas/mdsplit/README.md

-# MdSplit
+# mdsplit

-MdSplit is a tool to split a bulky markdown file into smaller files.
-The main purpose of MdSplit is to generate documentation with GitHub Pages from README.md files.
+`mdsplit` is a tool to split a bulky markdown file into smaller files.
+The main purpose of `mdsplit` is to generate documentation with GitHub Pages from README.md files.
 It can be integrated with GitHub actions to regenerate the documentation whenever the README.md file is updated.

 <!-- https://gist.github.com/jbroadway/2836900 -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->